FOREX-Dollar holds steady, markets edgy ahead of Trump-Xi talks at G20

 Any weakness in June inflation data for the euro zone, setfor release later on Friday, would support the argument formonetary easing.
 In May, core inflation decelerated sharply. urn:newsml:reuters.com:*:nL8N23B1WD

-Sterling was unchanged at $1.2670, on course for a 0.6%weekly decline on uncertainty about who will be Britain's nextprime minister and on worries about whether the nation would beable to avoid a no-deal, chaotic exit from the European Union.
-(Reporting by Stanley WhiteEditing by Shri Navaratnam) ((stanley.white@thomsonreuters.com; +81 3 6441 1984twitter.com/stanleywhite1; Reuters Messaging:stanley.white.reuters.com@reuters.net))
+Sterling held steady at $1.2673, on course for a 0.6% weeklydecline on uncertainty about who will be Britain's next primeminister and on worries about whether the nation would be ableto avoid a no-deal, chaotic exit from the European Union.
+(Reporting by Stanley WhiteEditing by Shri Navaratnam & Kim Coghill) ((stanley.white@thomsonreuters.com; +81 3 6441 1984twitter.com/stanleywhite1; Reuters Messaging:stanley.white.reuters.com@reuters.net))